imariamali/assignment-1/wp-content/plugins/quiz-maker/README.txt

 https://www.youtube.com/watch?v=KeBSrdUHeEE

-With our Quiz Maker plugin it's easy to make a quiz in a short time.
+Quiz Maker plugin allows you to create advanced quizzes and exams easily and quickly.
 Just follow a few simple steps to create online quizzes.
 What you need to do first is to make questions and then include them in your quiz.
 You are free to choose the types of questions.
-Those are the following:
+There are 7 types of questions available to use:

+**Radio** - a multiple-choice question(MCQ) with one right answer.
-**Radio**, which is the single choice with one right answer.
+**Checkbox** - a multiple-choice question(MCQ) with more than one right answer.
-**Checkbox**, which is also the multiple choice but it can include several right answers.
-**Dropdown**, which is the same single choice with one right answer, but it occupies less place.
-**Text**, which is the text input for typing the answer.
-You can provide right answer from the dashboard.
-**Number**, which is the same text type, but the user can type only numbers in it.
+**Dropdown** - a multiple-choice question(MCQ) with one right answer presented in a form of a dropdown list.
+**Text** - a question that needs to be answered by typing in.
+**Short text** - a question that needs to be answered by typing in shortly.
+**Number** - a question that needs to be answered by typing in a number.
+**Date** - a question that needs to be answered by picking a date.

 [Example quiz with question types](https://quiz-plugin.com/quiz-with-different-question-types/)

-*Looking for the best quiz plugin for WordPress?* This plugin allows you to make an unlimited number of quizzes.
+*Are you looking for the best WordPress quiz plugin ?* This plugin allows you to make an unlimited number of quizzes.
 Each QUIZ can include unlimited questions.
 Questions can be a single choice, multiple-choice, dropdown, text and number.
 The plugin is very  **user-friendly** and **easy to use**.
 With this WordPress questionnaire plugin you can also categorize the **questions and quizzes**.

 == WordPress Quiz, Exam and Test maker plugin features ==